 The University of Minnesota Law School Career Center hosts a national on-campus fall interviewing program and participates in off-campus, diversity, public interest, and specialized recruiting programs across the country to give students increased access to a broad range of employers.

-Each year, the University of Minnesota Law School coordinates off-campus interview programs in New York, Washington, D.C., San Francisco and Chicago on behalf of a consortium of six law schools.
+Each year, the University of Minnesota Law School manages off-campus interview programs in New York, Washington, D.C., San Francisco and Chicago along with six other law schools.
 For more information, or to register, please visit the Midwest-California Consortium Symplicity.

 Fall Resume Collections